-Mexico does in fact have a 390 peso exit fee if you stay over 7 days in the country.
+The Mexico exit fee is not a scam – you must pay 390 pesos / $18.25 if you stay over 7 days.
 Find out if you already paid it, how to pay it if you didn’t, and how to avoid paying it again.

 Paying the Mexico Exit Fee